 By default, a default group has been already created for you, allowing any sort of traffic from any source (ingress).

 Usually, this is not recommended and a good approach is to either create and use a new security group than the default one -or- restrict ingress traffic to specific ports and sources.

-First we want to remove the two ingress rules that allow all traffic.
+In case we want use the default group, we first need to remove the two ingress rules that allow all incoming traffic.

-The next thing we want to do is to allow ourselves to have ssh access to the server.
+The next thing to do, is to allow SSH access on port 22 to the server, only from specific VPN(s).
 To do this we click on the "Create new rule" button.

-We now have SSH access to the server from our ip range.
 Now we want everyone to be able to access the server on port 80 and 443.
-Using the same logic as before we click on "Create new rule" and choses Web in protocol.
+Using the same logic as before we click on "Create new rule".

 Now we have all the rules for a simple web-server.
 Resulting in the following rules.

 For any additional protocol or ingress rule, simply follow the same procedure as above.